 5. An apartment in One Hyde Park, London, U.K, owned by Rinat Akhmetov

-Ukraine’s richest man and oligarch, Rinat Akhmetov spent a record setting amount of £136.4m, to buy two of the world’s most expensive apartments, in Knightsbridge, London.
-This project by Richar Rogers, and his firm Rogers Stirk Harbour + Partners, encompasses an area of 25,000-square feet.
-Each of these apartments flaunt a 360º protection by bullet proof glass facades, exclusive interiors designed by Candy & Candy and sophisticated lighting systems by artist James Turrell, which gradually change the ambiance from sunset to sunrise.
+Ukraine’s richest man and oligarch, Rinat Akhmetov spent a record-setting amount of £136.4m, to buy two of the world’s most expensive apartments, in Knightsbridge, London.
+This project by Richar Rogers, and his firm Rogers Stirk Harbour + Partners encompasses an area of 25,000-square feet.
+Each of these apartments flaunts a 360º protection by bulletproof glass facades, exclusive interiors designed by Candy & Candy and sophisticated lighting systems by artist James Turrell, which gradually change the ambiance from sunset to sunrise.

 6. Ellison Estate, Woodside, California, owned by Larry Ellison

-Larry Ellison, co-founder and chairman of Oracle, world’s fifth richest man and a famous property collector, built his Japanese-style estate in 2004, which took him 9 years to build.
-Modeled after a 1600 CE Japanese emperor’s palace, this mansion was designed and constructed by Paul Driscoe, a Zen Buddhist teacher and architect.
-It includes three cottages, a gymnasium, eight bridges, two gardens, a five-acre man-made lake, a bath house and a koi-pond.
-The landscape also includes expanses of cherry blossom, maple and other Japanese species along with pines, oaks and redwoods.
+Larry Ellison, co-founder, and chairman of Oracle, world’s fifth richest man and a famous property collector, built his Japanese-style estate in 2004, which took him 9 years to build.
+Modeled after a 1600 CE Japanese emperor’s palace, this mansion was designed and constructed by Paul Driscoll, a Zen Buddhist teacher, and architect.
+It includes three cottages, a gymnasium, eight bridges, two gardens, a five-acre man-made lake, a bathhouse and a koi pond.
+The landscape also includes expenses of cherry blossom, maple and other Japanese species along with pines, oaks and redwoods.